AspireVenom/Algorithm/README.md

 # Algorithm
-a algorithm for randomly making extensoins and roads ect.
+a algorithm for randomly making extensions and roads ect.